sus8818-beep/MBONA3models/README.md

 ### mainWorker4model1.py
 mainWorker4model1.py make class model1 work. class model1 learns learning sample one by one in a online learning manner.
 The results are represented by a cumulative error.
 The error is written in the specified CSV file.
-If the cumulative error is low, the learning model is better.
+If the cumulative error is lower than the others, the learning model is best one in terms of accuracy.

 You can get the detailed command line options by
 ```